Overview of Vietnamese soups

 Crab Asparagus Soup

-Crab asparagus soup (Sup cua mang tay) is one of the earliest and most popular Vietnamese style sup.
+Crab asparagus soup is one of the earliest and most popular Vietnamese style sup.
+Its Vietnamese name is Sup cua mang tay or Sup mang cua in short.
 It is light and delicate with natural sweetness from crab meat and asparagus.
 Moreover, it represents Vietnamese cooking methodology which is combining simple ingredients with varying colors and textures into one delicious dish.
 It looks exquisite with clear soup, white crab meat and vibrant green asparagus and herbs.
 If you already have some stock ready (either pork, chicken or vegetable stock), this soup comes together in just about 10 minutes.

 - 6 asparagus spears